-- our expectations regarding the timing of clinical study commencements and reporting results from same; - the timing and likelihood of regulatory approvals for our product candidates; - the anticipated indications for our product candidates, if approved; - the potential market opportunities for commercializing our product candidates; - our expectations regarding the potential market size and the size of the patient populations for our product candidates, if approved for commercial use: - · estimates of our expenses, future revenue, capital requirements, and our needs for additional financing; - our ability to develop, acquire, and advance product candidates into, and successfully complete, clinical studies; - the implementation of our business model and strategic plans for our business and product candidates and the integration and performance of any businesses we acquire; - · the initiation, timing, progress, and results of ongoing and future preclinical and clinical studies, and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates; - · our ability to maintain and establish collaborations or obtain additional funding; - our ability to maintain and establish relationships with third parties, such as contract research organizations, suppliers, and distributors; - our financial performance and the expansion of our organization; - our ability to obtain supply of our product candidates; - developments and projections relating to our competitors and our industry; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- our commercialization, marketing, and manufacturing capabilities and strategy; - · our expectations regarding the timing of clinical study commencements and reporting results from same; - the timing and likelihood of regulatory approvals for our product candidates; - · the anticipated indications for our product candidates, if approved; - the potential market opportunities for commercializing our products and product candidates; - · our expectations regarding the potential market size and the size of the patient populations for our products and product candidates, if approved for commercial use; - estimates of our expenses, future revenue, capital requirements, and our needs for additional financing; - our ability to develop, acquire, and advance product candidates into, and successfully complete, clinical studies; - the implementation of our business model and strategic plans for our business, products and product candidates and the integration and performance of any businesses we have acquired or may acquire; - the initiation, timing, progress, and results of ongoing and future preclinical and clinical studies, and our research and development programs; - the scope of protection we are able to establish and maintain for intellectual property rights covering our products and product candidates; - · our ability to maintain and establish collaborations or strategic relationships or obtain additional funding; - our ability to maintain and establish relationships with third parties, such as contract research organizations, contract manufacturing organizations, suppliers, and distributors; - our financial performance and the expansion of our organization; - our ability to obtain supply of our products and product candidates; - the scalability and commercial viability of our manufacturing methods and processes; - · developments and projections relating to our competitors and our industry; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.

-Any forward-looking statements in this Quarterly Report reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by these forward-looking statements.
+Any forward-looking statements in this Quarterly Report reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements expressed or implied by these forward-looking statements.
 Factors that may cause actual results to differ materially from current expectations include, among other things, those discussed under Part II, Item 1A.
 Risk Factors and discussed elsewhere in this Quarterly Report.
 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.

 This Quarterly Report also contains estimates, projections, and other information concerning our industry, our business, and the markets for certain diseases, including data regarding the estimated size of those markets, and the incidence and prevalence of certain medical conditions.
 Information that is based on estimates, forecasts, projections, market research, or similar methodologies is inherently subject to uncertainties and actual events or circumstances may differ materially from events and circumstances reflected in this information.
-Unless otherwise expressly stated, we obtained this industry, business, market, and other data from, or derived such data based on information in, reports, research surveys, studies, and similar data prepared by market research firms and other third parties, industry, medical and general publications, government data, and similar sources.
+Unless otherwise expressly stated, we obtained this industry, business, market, and other data from reports, research surveys, studies, and similar data prepared by market research firms and other third parties, industry, medical and general publications, government data, and similar sources.

-ULTRAGENYX PHARMACEUTICAL INC. CONDENSED CONSOLIDATED BALANCE SHEETS (Unaudited)

-(In thousands, except share amounts)
+ULTRAGENYX PHARMACEUTICAL INC. CONDENSED CONSOLIDATED BALANCE SHEETS (Unaudited) (In thousands, except share amounts)